 General information

-- All patients are required to provide contact details; including address, telephone and email in order to secure an appointment.
+- All patients are required to provide personal details for their medical records; including address, telephone and email and date of birth to secure an appointment.

-- Patient information will not be shared with third parties without written permissions and you will not receive unsolicited information from us.
+- Your information will not be shared with third parties without written permission, and you will not receive unsolicited information from us.

 - You may choose to remove yourself from our mailing list at any time, by unsubscribing.